ks7714aksnbs/YTDownloader/README.md

 # YTDownloader

-YTDownloader (Definitely open to a more creative name ideas for the program)
+YTDownloader (Definitely open to more creative name ideas for the program)

 This program lets you download media from YouTube without going through a dozen ads on some shady website that will embed some highly innacurate metadata.